chapter-three/jcc-srl/README.md

 ### Branches

  - `master` - clean stable production code.
-Lives on a production server.
+Lives on the production environment.
- - `stage` - code that's ready for client review.
-Lives on a stage server.
+ - `stage` - code that is ready for client review.
+Lives on the stage environemnt.
  - `develop` - unstable test code for internal QA and integration testing.
+Lives on the develop environment.

 ### Workflow